diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 version, and at run-time we pick the version that is parallel enough to saturate the hardware, but no more.
-This is based on the idea that parallelism beyond what the machine can exploit is simply overhead - for example, applying the costly irregular `if` flattening rule is often not worth the gain of parallelism.
+This is based on the idea that parallelism beyond what the machine can exploit is simply overhead - for example, applying the costly nonuniform `if` flattening rule is often not worth the gain of parallelism.
 Further, sequential code is often subject to locality optimisations, such as loop tiling.
 Which version is "best" depends on both the program, the workload, and the hardware, and in practice must be determined